ComputerLars/The-Syntheticist-Papers/content/1asyntheticsummitshort.md

 ### Summit Scenography & Installation Highlights

 **“Do You Follow?”**
 Occupying Kunsthal Aarhus’ Galleri 1, the Synthetic Summit evokes a retro-futuristic control center—somewhere between Chile’s Project Cybersyn and the aesthetics of early Star Trek.
 Kitsch partitions, blinking monitors, and a quasi-“world parliament” setting generate an atmosphere at once satirical and genuinely investigative.
-A central question—“Do you follow?”—encapsulates the scenographic ethos.
+A repeating question—“Do you follow?”—encapsulates the scenographic ethos.
 By engaging with virtual politicians, visitors see how AI deliberation can replicate well-established political customs, spurring both friction and alternative visions for civic engagement.

 **Summit Simulator**
 Developed in collaboration with the Danish NGO [Next Generation Democracy](https://wearenextgenerationdemocracy.org/), this interactive system orchestrates multi-agent debates among virtual politicians.
 Visitors may propose hypothetical “bills,” witness committee-style deliberations, or watch how algorithmic logic reconfigures the complexities of policymaking.
 Rather than yielding real-world electoral results, the Simulator underscores how smoothly consensus can turn out once parliamentary rituals intersect with machine learning.